Ask These 4 Questions Before Filing a Homeowners Insurance Claim

 For example, if you knew your dishwasher needed repairs for weeks before it overflowed and caused extensive water damage, your homeowners insurance would likely deny the claim—even if your policy covers water damage.

 If your claim involves property that malfunctioned due to age or neglect, don’t file.
-The claim will not only be rejected, but it will also affect your C.L.U.E. report.
+The claim will not only be rejected, but it will also affect your CLUE report.

 Are Damages Related to a Covered Peril?

 This question might require you to dig deeper into your policy to discover exactly what is covered and what isn’t.
-One common peril that is almost excluded from homeowners insurance: flooding.
+One common peril that is almost always excluded from homeowners insurance: flooding.

 Like the faulty dishwasher example above, claims that include water damage caused by flooding would not be covered, even if your homeowners insurance policy includes water damage.
 Filing a claim would only count against you.